Symbiote (comics): Fictional history

-The corrupted Klyntar became more widespread than their benevolent counterparts, establishing a spacefaring culture dedicated to infecting and overtaking whole planets and reestablishing the Imperium.
-These symbiotes forced their hosts to perform death-defying feats to feed off of the resulting surges of hormones, like adrenaline and phenethylamine.
-These hosts would die quickly, either because of the wear from constant stress and exertion or as a result of the inherent danger of the stunts performed.
+The corrupted Klyntar started taking over planets and creating the Imperium.
+They made hosts put their lives at risk, deriving energy from increased hormones, like adrenaline and phenethylamine.
+These hosts would die quickly, either because of the wear or as a result of the inherent danger of the stunts performed.

 At some point it was believed that a symbiote-run planet was devoured by Galactus.
-Due to their hive-mind's memory, all symbiotes now loathe both Galactus and his former herald, the Silver Surfer, but it was later revealed that their hatred for the Silver Surfer was because he had time traveled to a time where the Klyntar were rebelling against Knull and the Silver Surfer had made the God of the symbiotes bleed.
+Due to their hive-mind's memory, all symbiotes now loathe both Galactus and his former herald, the Silver Surfer.
 ZZZXX, a symbiote with a predilection for eating brains, was also captured by the Shi'ar, and imprisoned and studied for years until it was released and employed as a Praetorian Guard by Gabriel Summers.
 The corrupted symbiotes had invaded the Microverse and tried to absorb the Enigma Force, but they were defeated by the avatar of the force, after they had caused destructive effects on this world and its people.
 The symbiote would arrive on the Savage Land, where it remained trapped for years to the point of madness and bonded to Conan during a confrontation between the Savage Avengers and Kulan Gath.